Axapocapsule/AnyoneCanDoIt/MathELI5.md

 ### [Division by zero](https://en.wikipedia.org/wiki/Division_by_zero)

-This is not usually a thing that can be done, except in some wierd algebra thing where you figure out a result indirectly, maybe.
+This is not usually a thing that can be done, except in some weird algebra thing where you figure out a result indirectly, maybe.